 - A/B testing is a popular method of comparing many test versions of your website.
 You can determine which elements create a good user experience.
 And which needs improvement.
 You can do this by observing user interaction within each version.

 - Google’s Lighthouse is a tool deployed to measure the performance of your website.
 This is done across various metrics like accessibility, performance, best practices, etc.

 This brings us to a point where we need to understand the concept of Web Vitals and their significance.

 In May 2020, Google launched a new effort called Web Vitals.
 This was aimed to ensure a standardized user experience on the Web.
 They did it by providing unified guidance for crucial indicators of quality.

 It aims to simplify the landscape and help site owners focus on the metrics that matter most.
-Simply put, WordPress Core Web Vitals are a selection of elements.
-These are included in Google’s “page experience” rating for WordPress sites.
+Core Web Vitals are metrics in Google’s “page experience” rating for WordPress sites.
 These scores are taken into consideration when ranking web pages.

-It is important to clarify one aspect in this context.
+It is important to clarify one key aspect in this context.
 Assume your WordPress site has a fantastic page experience score.
 This does not automatically place you in the top position in Google search results.
 Google emphatically clarified this in the past.
-Page experience is only one of many (around 200) variables they use to rank websites in search results.
+Page experience is only one of many (200 Google ranking factors) variables they use to rank websites in search results.

 WordPress Core Web Vitals

 Core Web Vitals are essential for delivering a great user experience.
 Within the Web Vitals landscape, there are also other metrics to consider.
 These Other Web Vitals act as a stand-in or supporting metric for the Core Web Vitals.
 They give a more comprehensive view and support identifying specific problems.